adoptium/temurin-build/README.md

 ### Building OpenJDK from a non-Adoptium repository

-These scripts default to using Adoptium as the OpenJDK source repo to build from, but you can override this with the `-r` flag.
+These scripts default to using Adoptium as the OpenJDK source repository to build from, but you can override this with the `-r` flag.
 If you want to run from a non-default branch you can also specify -b e.g.